 Welcome to WOODAN!
 Please note: WOODAN is currently in Beta Release.
 There are still several features to be updated and functions to be added.
 The website will also to be optimized for mobile use (which currently has some issues).

 The search functionalities are working.
 Please query our database with words such as Oak or Trap or Neolithic and check out our tables, maps, images, stats and details.
-The system will be officially published on the 2nd of June 2019.
+The system will be officially published at the end of august 2019.
 If you want to be kept informed, wish to ask us a question or would like to subscribe to our newsletter, please email us at

 This is what we do at WOODAN and what sets us apart